ArchiveTeam/justintv-grab/README.md

 If you notice a bug and want to file a bug report, please use the GitHub issues tracker.

+Are you a developer?
+Help write code for us!
+Look at our [developer documentation](http://archiveteam.org/index.php?title=Dev) for details.

 ### Other problems

 Have an issue not listed here?
 Join us on IRC and ask!
 We can be found at irc.efnet.org #{{IRC_CHANNEL}}.